Teach Me

 Do you need supplements after bariatric surgery?

 Yes.
 Because your body may not absorb nutrients as well after weight-loss surgery, most people will need to take a bariatric-specific multivitamin and extra calcium for life.
 Bariatric-specific multivitamins contain vitamin A, vitamin B1, vitamin B12, folate and vitamin D. “Bariatric patients are at risk for deficiencies in these nutrients after surgery,” Pellizzon said.
-You should talk to your bariatric surgeon or dietitian for personalized guidance regarding supplements.
+You should talk to your bariatric surgeon or dietitian for personalized guidance regarding vitamin and mineral supplement.

 What portion sizes can you eat?